reliability notes

 security posture

-no account. no cloud relay. your terminal traffic never touches our servers. your phone connects directly to your machine over tailscale or local network. pairing happens locally, and paired devices can be revoked anytime. don't expose to the public internet.
+no account. no cloud relay. your terminal traffic never touches our servers. your phone connects directly to your machine over tailscale or a trusted private network. pairing happens locally, and paired devices can be revoked anytime. don't expose to the public internet.